-This new implementation identifies those actions needed to maintain and improve the global observing system for climate to meet the increasing requirements of science, the UNFCCC and other MEAs, adaptation and mitigation, and the provision of climate services in general.
+This new Implementation Plan identifies those actions needed to maintain and improve the GCOS to meet the increasing requirements of science, the UNFCCC, other MEAs, adaptation and mitigation, and the provision of climate services in general.

 Table 1.
 Essential Climate Variables for which global observation is currently feasible and that satisfy the requirements of the UNFCCC and broader user communities.
 Technical details on ECV products for each ECV and their requirements can be found in Annex A.